-The MCO may propose to offer Value-Added Services.
+Consistent with 42 CFR §438.3(e), the MCO may propose to offer Value-Added Services.
 If offered, the MCO will not receive additional compensation for the Value-Added Services from BMS.
 The MCO may report the costs of Value-Added Services as allowable medical or administrative costs for the purposes of Medical Loss Ratio (MLR) calculation.
 The cost of Value-Added Services is not included in the MCO capitation rates.
 The Value-Added Services are not included in the Medicaid benefit package.

+The MCO may not offer or advertise a Value-Added Service without BMS approval.
 Value-Added Services must be approved by BMS.
 The MCO may submit the proposed Value-Added Services bi-annually on the following schedule: